How To Be Fearless In Everything

 Fear.
-It's the number one barrier to living confidently.
+It's the number one barrier to living confidently and realizing your dreams.

 In our modern world, most fear is unfounded.
 Sure, it's normal to be afraid if you are being mugged or in some other situation that causes real or potential physical or psychological harm.
 But we are generally safe from that kind of danger.

-Our most common fears come from amorphous things.
+Our most common fears come from baseless things.

 We are like prisoners who have been jailed for years.
 When we are finally released, the new world around us is too overwhelming, too intimidating.
-We want the comfort and safety of our metal cot and confined spaces.
+We want the comfort and safety of our mental confinement.

 If you want to live fearlessly, you absolutely must let go of some beliefs and actions.
 Here are some of them: